What is Murphy Bed?

 Gene Kolakowski, who runs the Original Murphy Bed Company on Long Island, told CBS News that what makes the Murphy bed the Murphy bed is really the mechanism.

-Throughout the 1920s, newspaper advertisements for apartments used the Murphy bed as a selling point, according to Smithsonian Magazine.
-And today, the Murphy bed remains popular for its same space-transforming abilities.
+According to Smithsonian Magazine, newspaper advertisements for apartments used the Murphy bed as a selling point throughout the 1920s.
+Today, the Murphy bed remains popular for its space-transforming abilities.

 Murphy beds “continue to fill a need in living spaces of today, whether it is for small city apartments or suburban homes of empty nesters turning a college student's old bedroom into an office/guest space," Einhorn said.